End of an era: Kudus' best Tottenham player set to leave Spurs

 Cristian Romero, once hailed by Mohammed Kudus as Tottenham's best player, has re-emerged as a serious option for Atletico Madrid following a turbulent spell at Spurs that has again put his future under the spotlight.

-The Spanish club explored a move for the Argentina international last summer but were unable to raise the finances required to prise him away from north London.
+The Spanish club explored a move for the Argentina international last summer but was unable to raise the finances required to prise him away from north London.

 With that avenue closed, Romero committed his future to Tottenham by signing a new long-term contract and was later entrusted with the captain’s armband by head coach Thomas Frank.
 However, events since then have complicated the picture.